Earthwarrior06/Cryptonite_Taskphase_Prithvi/File Globing.md

 You got it!
 Here is your flag! pwn.college{sMqXY75xTQDtnrNGUC-Jf-Uzz1O.dVjM4QDL5cDO0czW}
 ```
+To check all the files present we can use ls

 To make sure the glob was right I used echo

 ## Exclusionary Globing